Community-Engaged Learning

 • In 2004, we worked with a group of fifteen campuses to develop civic engagement minors, concentrations or certificates.
 This three year effort was funded by the U.S. Department of Education’s Fund for the Improvement of Post-Secondary Education, and produced several publications, including “Civic Engagement at the Center” with the American Association of Colleges and Universities.

-• In 2011, we began working with teams of faculty, staff, students, and community partners on an effort to integrate community-engagement into high impact practices.
+• In 2011, we leveraged scholarship and momentum to mobilize teams of faculty, staff, students, and community partners to integrate community-engagement into high impact practices (HIPs).
 This effort brought those teams together each summer for a five day retreat for planning, training, and networking.
 Foundation staff worked closely with each campus to help design and implement their efforts, many of which included the development of service-learning courses.

 • In 2015, we launched a learning community focused on integrating community-engaged Signature Work into students’ experiences.
 With the progress of fifteen schools on this effort, we adopted the goal that all the schools in our network to integrate community-engaged capstone projects as an expectation for all Bonner Scholars, and expressed the goal that 20-25% of all graduating students would complete a community-engaged capstone project.
 In collaboration with the American Association of Colleges and Universities (AAC&U), we co-edited a special edition of their Diversity & Democracy Digest on the theme of “Community-Engaged Signature Work.”
 We also held a gathering involving provosts and academic deans from twenty five institutions, along with their center directors, to deepen approaches for curriculum and institutional change.